IBM/video-summarizer-using-watson/README.md

 1. User uploads a video or audio file.
 2. If it is a video, then audio is extracted from the video.
 3. The audio is sent to Watson Speech to Text that transcribes the audio to text.
-4. The text is then summarized with different summarizers.
+4. The text is processed to extract summary, keywords & insights with different approaches.
 5. The speaker diarization, summary and transcript are displayed on the UI.
 6. User can then download the insights.